Casual sexual encounters on holidays make for lifelong memories, but the imprint left behind can be less desirable.

 “In this one location in Gran Canaria, we found that sex sports in places of bushy, dense vegetation and ‘nebkhas’ (vegetated dune hummocks) were having a significant impact on the aeolian landforms and native plants there, including waste left behind.”

-Researchers say ongoing research will contribute to cleanup campaigns, such as the MASDUNAS environmental project, and closer management of waste and access points into protected areas such as the Dunas de Maspalomas nature reserve – now extensively used for the ‘5 Ss’ (sand, sun, sea and sex with strangers).
+Researchers say ongoing research will contribute to cleanup campaigns, such as the MASDUNAS environmental project, and closer management of waste and access points into protected areas such as the Dunas de Maspalomas nature reserve – now extensively used for the ‘5 Ss’ (sand, sun, sea, and sex with strangers).

-The study also found many unauthorized narrow (20-30cm wide) paths created by constant trampling of cruisers looking for others to engage with sexual activity, adds second author Dr Carolina Peña Alonso from the ULPGC.
+The study also found many unauthorized narrow (20-30cm wide) paths created by constant trampling of cruisers looking for others to engage in sexual activity, adds second author Dr Carolina Peña Alonso from the ULPGC.

-“Cruisers seem to have acquired rights for sexual encounters in an environmentally protected public space, ‘privatizing’ the exclusion and restricted usage zones where the environmental education (a permitted use) is now disabled,” says co-author Dr Luis Hernández-Calvento, also from the ULPGC Institute of Oceanography and Global Change.
+“Cruisers seem to have acquired rights for sexual encounters in an environmentally protected public space, ‘privatizing’ the exclusion and restricted usage zones where the environmental education (a permitted use) is now disabled,” says co-author Dr. Luis Hernández-Calvento, also from the ULPGC Institute of Oceanography and Global Change.